Yttrium barium copper oxide: Mass production

 In 2021, SuperOx, a Russian and Japanese company, developed a new manufacturing process for making YBCO wire for fusion reactors.
 This new wire was shown to conduct between 700 and 2000 Amps per square millimeter.
 The company was able to produce 186 miles of wire in 9 months, between 2019 and 2021, dramatically improving the production capacity.
-The company used a plasma-laser deposition process, on a electropolished substrate to make 12-mm width tape and then splice it into 3-mm tape.
+The company used a plasma-laser deposition process, on a electropolished substrate to make 12-mm width tape and then slit it into 3-mm tape.